EU slams 'war crimes' in Ukraine but new sanctions unlikely

 EU foreign policy chief Josep Borrell said before he chaired a meeting of the 27-nation bloc’s foreign ministers in Brussels that “what’s happening in Mariupol is a massive war crime.
 Destroying everything, bombarding and killing everybody in an indiscriminate manner.
 This is something awful.”

 The encircled southern city on the Sea of Azov has seen some of the worst horrors of the war.
-Multiple attempts to evacuate residents from Mariupol have failed or only partly succeeded.
 City officials said at least 2,300 people have died in the siege, with some buried in mass graves.
+City authorities say about 10% of the city’s population of 430,000 have fled and reported that some residents were forced to go into Russia against their will.

 Borrell underlined that “war also has law.”
 The International Criminal Court in the Netherlands is gathering evidence about any possible war crimes in Ukraine, but Russia, like the United States, doesn’t recognize the tribunal’s jurisdiction.